balderdashy/sails-docs/reference/blueprint-api/Replace.md

 **Clients subscribed to the child records receive additional notifications:**

-Assuming `involvedInPurchases` had a `via`, then either `updated` or `addedTo` notifications would also be sent to any clients who were [subscribed](http://sailsjs.com/documentation/reference/web-sockets/resourceful-pub-sub) to purchases #47 or #65, the child records we just linked.
+Assuming `involvedInPurchases` had a `via`, then either `updated` or `addedTo` notifications would also be sent to any clients who were [subscribed](http://sailsjs.com/documentation/reference/web-sockets/resourceful-pub-sub) to any of the purchases we just linked.

-> If the `via`-linked attribute on the other side is [also plural](http://sailsjs.com/documentation/concepts/models-and-orm/associations/many-to-many) (e.g. `cashiers`), then another `addedTo` notification will be sent.
+> If the `via`-linked attribute on the other side (Purchase) is [also plural](http://sailsjs.com/documentation/concepts/models-and-orm/associations/many-to-many) (e.g. `cashiers`), then another `addedTo` notification will be sent.
 Otherwise, if the `via` [points at a singular attribute](http://sailsjs.com/documentation/concepts/models-and-orm/associations/one-to-many) (e.g. `cashier`) then the [`updated` notification](http://sailsjs.com/documentation/reference/blueprint-api/update#?socket-notifications) will be sent.

 ### Notes

-> + If you have [shortcut routes](http://sailsjs.com/documentation/concepts/blueprints/blueprint-routes) turned on, you can replace the existing collection by using the collection attribute name as a query string parameter, and setting the value to an array, e.g. `http://localhost:1337/user/3/pets/replace?pets=[3,4]`
 > + Remember, this blueprint replaces the _entire_ set of associated records for the given attribute.
 To add or remove a single associated record from the collection, leaving the rest of the collection unchanged, use the [&ldquo;add&rdquo;](http://sailsjs.com/documentation/reference/blueprint-api/add-to) or [&ldquo;remove&rdquo;](http://sailsjs.com/documentation/reference/blueprint-api/remove-from) actions.